 There are several tools on the market that can measure and help us analyze traffic to our site.
 Google provides free tools just for this purpose and as such, they are the first option for many.

 Google Search Console and Google Analytics work together to provide a good set of data for your analysis.
-Google Tag Manager is a great tool (and another free one) that allows you to deploy the scripts you need to install on your website to enable the data collection.
+Google Tag Manager is a great tool (and another free one, Google is very kind providing so many great free tools) that allows you to deploy the scripts you need to install on your website to enable data collection.

-Google Search Console integrates into Google Analytics (GA) providing further information such as search query, referral sources and platform types used.
+Google Search Console integrates into Google Analytics (GA) providing further information such as search queries, referral sources, and platform types used.

 So as you create and run your traffic generation campaigns, remember to use the measurement tools to check performance and progress towards your overall goals.

-If you head into Google Analytics and navigate to
+If you head into GA and navigate to

 Direct traffic - this is where someone clicked on a link to your site in an email (that wasn't tracked), or when a visitor types your URL into their browser